John Rhŷs

-Sir John Rhŷs (/cy/; 21 June 1840 – 17 December 1915) was a Welsh scholar, fellow of the British Academy, Celticist and the first professor of Celtic at Oxford University.
+Sir John Rhŷs (/cy/; 21 June 1840 – 17 December 1915) was a Welsh Celticist and philologist.
+A fellow of the British Academy, he served as the first professor of Celtic at Oxford University.

 Early years and education

 He was born John Rees at Ponterwyd in Ceredigion, to a lead miner and farmer, Hugh Rees, and his wife.
 Rhŷs was educated at schools in Bryn-chwyth, Pantyffynnon and Ponterwyd before moving to the British School, a recently opened institution at Penllwyn, in 1855.
 Here Rhŷs was enrolled as a pupil and teacher, and after leaving studied at Bangor Normal College from 1860 to 1861.
 Upon leaving Bangor Normal College, Rhŷs gained employment as headmaster at Rhos-y-bol, Anglesey.
 It was here that Rhŷs was introduced to Dr Charles Williams, then the Principal of Jesus College, Oxford, in 1865.
 This meeting eventually led to Rhŷs being accepted into the college, where he studied literae humaniores.
 In 1869, he was elected to a fellowship at Merton College.

 Rhŷs also travelled and studied in Europe during this period, staying in Paris, Heidelberg, Leipzig, and Göttingen.
 He attended lectures by Georg Curtius and August Leskien while in Leipzig, and it was during this period that his interest in philology and linguistics developed.
 Rhŷs matriculated from Leipzig in 1871, and it was around this time that he adopted the Welsh spelling of his name.
 He returned to Wales as a government inspector of schools, covering Flint and Denbigh, and he settled in Rhyl.
 Rhŷs also began to write, with articles on the grammar of the Celtic language and articles on the glosses in the Luxembourg manuscript being printed, the latter in the Revue Celtique.
 In 1872 Rhŷs married Elspeth Hughes-Davies and together they had three children: Gwladus (born 1873, died as an infant), Myvanwy, and Olwen.